GitauHarrison/notes/flask_popover.md

 ![Flask popover](/images/flask_popover/flask_popovers.gif)

-You can find the completed project on this [flask popovers](https://github.com/GitauHarrison/flask-popovers) github repository
+You can find the completed project on this [flask popovers](https://github.com/GitauHarrison/flask-popovers) github repository.

 ## What We Will Do